sunnyxiaohu/R-C3D.pytorch/README.md

 It will compile all the modules you need, including NMS, ROI_Temporal_Pooing.
 The default version is compiled with Python 3.6, please compile by yourself if you are using a different python version.

 **As pointed out in this [issue](https://github.com/jwyang/faster-rcnn.pytorch/issues/16), if you encounter some error during the compilation, you might miss to export the CUDA paths to your environment.**

-## Pretrained-models
-You have to convert the pretrained caffemodels to pytorch first.
-Here, I converted the pretrained model of C3D to pytorch format, and you can found below in BaiduYun(https://pan.baidu.com/s/1saNqGBkzZHwZpG-A5RDLVw)

 ## Train